tinymce/tinymce-docs/ui-components/urldialog.md

 ##### setContent

-This option is used to set the editors content.
+This action is used to set the editors content.
 The `content` property specifies what content should be set inside the editor.

 ```js
 {